jd28/rollnw/issues/explicit-runtime-profile-selection.md

 adds `stdlib/nwn1`, derives `nwn1.propsets`, and requires that module even when the executable never chose a profile.

+This was the pre-change state.
+The implementation now represents absence with `std::optional`, rejects game startup before service initialization, and has no C++ `GameProfile` injection path.

 This makes an omitted decision look like an intentional NWN1 dependency.
 The recent LSP failure exposed the coupling directly, and `mudl` reproduced it when its packaged NWN1 scripts were not discoverable. `mudl` does intentionally